Permitting Reform – Let’s Get Loud, Take Action!

 Will permitting reform increase fossil fuel production?

 Most of the new infrastructure proposed in the U.S. is now for clean energy.
-Reports from Lawrence Berkeley National Laboratory find that in 2021, 85% of new energy capacity was clean energy.
-More than 92% of new energy projects currently awaiting permits are solar and wind, and just 7.5% are natural gas.
+Reports from Lawrence Berkeley National Laboratory found that in 2021, 85% of new energy capacity was clean energy.
+More than 97% of new energy projects currently awaiting permits are clean energy, and just 3% are natural gas.
 In each of the past three years, 84% of new energy capacity built in the United States was clean energy.

 How else can I help?